mohamedyd/awesome_resources/ml-blogs-articles.md

 ## Large Language Models

+* [GPT in 60 Lines of NumPy](https://jaykmody.com/blog/gpt-from-scratch/): In this post, we'll implement a GPT from scratch in just 60 lines of numpy.
+We'll then load the trained GPT-2 model weights released by OpenAI into our implementation and generate some text.

 * [Synthetic data: save money, time and carbon with open source](https://huggingface.co/blog/synthetic-data-save-costs): This blog post shows how you can combine the convenience of LLMs with the control and efficiency of customized models.

 * [ICLR 2024 LLM Paper Summary Cards](https://www.notion.so/06f0d4fe46a94d62bff2ae001cfec22c?pvs=21): Summaries of important LLM papers.